Moudeen/algolia-search-interface/algolia_search_interface/README.md

 Currently supported:
  * A form to save algolia settings
- * cdn js already included in the module
+ * cdn libraries already included in the module
  * the search interface which can be customized by overriding the library

 REQUIREMENTS